QualiChain/consortium/README.md

 ## QualiChain Higher Education Module

-This is the module executed by a HEI.
+This is the module executed by a HEI like IST.
 This module adds a certificate to the blockchain when it is pasted at the ``registered_certificates`` folder.
 A possibility is for the academic management systems (e.g., https://fenixedu.org/) to provide certificates in PDF format that are stored in that folder.
 Instead, if a certificate is moved to the ``revoked_certificates`` it is revoked.
 This is a rare operation, but that may be needed (e.g., if a certificate is issued with a typo in the student data).
 The Ethereum accounts used in this module are stored on the ``accounts.txt`` file.
 **Note**: Each certificate name represents a graduate's civil ID number.
 Therefore, every name must be integer sequences, and end in ``.pdf``.
 Example: 123456789.pdf, 1.pdf

 ### Installing and running